Shoebill: Diet

-Shoebills are largely piscivorous but are assured predators of a considerable range of wetland vertebrates.
+Shoebills are largely piscivorous, but are assured predators of a considerable range of wetland vertebrates.
 Preferred prey species have reportedly included marbled lungfish (Protopterus aethiopicus), African lungfish (Protopterus annectens), and Senegal bichir (Polypterus senegalus), various Tilapia species and catfish, the latter mainly in the genus Clarias.
-Other prey eaten by this species has included frogs, water snakes, Nile monitors (Varanus niloticus) and baby crocodiles.
-More rarely, small turtles, snails, rodents, small waterfowl and carrion have reportedly been eaten.
+Other prey eaten by this species has included frogs, watersnakes, Nile monitors (Varanus niloticus), and baby crocodiles.
+More rarely, small turtles, snails, rodents, small waterfowl, and carrion reportedly have been eaten.

 Given its sharp-edged beak, huge bill, and wide gape, the shoebill can hunt large prey, often targeting prey bigger than is taken by other large wading birds.
 In the Bangweulu Swamps of Zambia, fish eaten by this species are commonly in the range of 15 to 50 cm.
 The main prey items fed to young by the parents were the catfish Clarias gariepinus, (syn.
-C. mossambicus) and 50 to 60 cm long water snakes.
+C. mossambicus) and 50 to 60 cm long watersnakes.
 In Uganda, lungfish and catfish were mainly fed to the young.
 Larger lungfish and catfish were taken in Malagarasi wetlands in western Tanzania.
-During this study, fish around 60 to 80 cm were quite frequently taken and the largest fish caught by the shoebill was 99 cm long.
+During this study, fish around 60 to 80 cm were quite frequently taken, and the largest fish caught by the shoebill was 99 cm long.
 Fish exceeding 60 cm were usually cut into sections and swallowed at intervals.
 The entire process from scooping to swallowing ranged from 2 to 30 minutes depending on prey size.
-However, these large prey are relatively hard to handle and often targeted by African fish eagle (Icthyophaga vocifer), which frequently steal large wading bird's prey.
+However, these large prey are relatively hard to handle and often targeted by African fish eagle (Icthyophaga vocifer), which frequently steal large wading birds' prey.